Chukwujindu/Bias_Investigation/README.md

 heart disease with higher accuracy for female than for male which suggest that the model performs better for female which could lead to incorrect predictions of heart disease mostly for male patients and by inference, the model exhibits some bias towards male individuals in terms of demographic parity.
-The implications of our study highlight the importance of ensuring that machine learning algorithms in healthcare should be fair and equitable for all patients across all protected.
+The implications of our study highlight the importance of ensuring that machine learning algorithms in healthcare should be fair and equitable for all patients across all protected character.